ChessUltimate/known-bugs/bugs.md

 -Checks with the Minion causes the check indicator to appear on all enemy characters.

 -Giant/Penguin interaction causes Giant to be frozen indefinitely (fixed in 4.861).

+-Issue with messages writing lines backwards numbers and symbols writing incorrectly. (fixed in 4.862 waiting on 4.861 approval to push on mobile)